History of African Americans in Dallas–Fort Worth: Colleges and universities

-Paul Quinn College is the only HBCU in the Dallas–Fort Worth metroplex.
+Paul Quinn College is the only HBCU in the Dallas.
+Southwestern Christian College in Terrell, Texas is the second HBCU in the Dallas-Fort Worth Metroplex.

 In 1961, Bishop College, a black college in Marshall, moved to Dallas but closed in 1988.

-In the late 1940s, Texas Vocational School provided black World War II veterans vocational courses.
+In the late 1940s, Texas Vocational school provided black World War II veterans vocational courses.

 The University of Texas at Arlington leads Texas in awarding the most bachelor's and master's degrees to African-Americans.

 Recreation

 The DFW metroplex is also home to one of the largest HBCU football classics in the country with the State Fair Classic.

-Dallas Black Restaurant Week promotes and celebrates some black owned restaurants and culinary professionals in the DFW Metroplex.
+Dallas Black Restaurant Week promotes and celebrates black-owned restaurants and culinary professionals in the DFW Metroplex.

 Dallas Black Pride is the largest black LGBT celebration in Texas.

-Notable African-American cultural point of interest includes the African-American Museum of Dallas in Fair Park and the Dallas Black Dance Theatre and The Black Academy of Arts and Letters both in downtown.
-The South Dallas Cultural Center places a heavy emphasis on supporting and displaying blacks in the performing, literary, and visual arts.
-In Fort Worth, The Lenora Roll Heritage Center Museum and National Multicultural Western Heritage Museum houses history highlighting African-American culture primarily in the North Texas region.
+African-American cultural points of interest include the African-American Museum of Dallas in Fair Park and the Dallas Black Dance Theatre and the Black Academy of Arts and Letters, both in downtown.
+The South Dallas Cultural Center emphasizes supporting and displaying blacks in the performing, literary, and visual arts.
+In Fort Worth, the Lenora Roll Heritage Center Museum and National Multicultural Western Heritage Museum highlight African-American culture and history, primarily in the North Texas region.
 In Irving, the Jackie Townsell Bear Creek Heritage Center is a museum that tells the story of Bear Creek of West Irving, one of the oldest established black communities in North Texas.